-Applications are now open to join the Think Ahead programme in July 2017!
+Today we open applications to join the Think Ahead programme in July 2018!

-If you want a graduate job that’s both rewarding and demanding, and you’re motivated to do something about the mental health challenge, from today you can apply to start your leadership career with Think Ahead.
-On our two-year programme you’ll be paid to work in an expert team alongside clinical professionals, study for a master’s degree in social work, and develop your leadership skills.
+If you’re motivated to do something about the mental health challenge, and you recognise the crucial role that social circumstances play in mental health, then our two-year graduate programme in mental health social work may be for you.
+You’ll be paid to work in an expert team alongside clinical professionals, study for a master’s degree, and develop your leadership skills.

 What’s the job like?

-If you want to find out more about the job, check out our About mental health social work page.
-As well as information on the different activities mental health social workers undertake, and how you could progress your career in the profession, you can read stories from social workers and the people they support.
+Our About mental health social work page also has information on the different activities mental health social workers undertake, and how you could progress your career in the profession, plus stories from social workers and the people they support.

 Who joins Think Ahead?

-All sorts of people.
-The graduates and career-changers who successfully applied to join our first cohort (pictured above) came from a wide range of backgrounds, with undergraduate degrees ranging from psychology, sociology, and politics, to archaeology, drama, and sports science.
+The graduates and career-changers who have joined Think Ahead so far come from a wide range of backgrounds, with undergraduate degrees ranging from psychology, sociology, and politics, to archaeology, drama, and sports science.

 You can hear from some of our participants on our Who we’re looking for page.
 They each have different stories, but they share a commitment to making a real difference to people with mental health problems.
 Read about them here.